Factors Influencing FTL Shipping Rates and Their Fluctuations

 Freight shipments that are between 5,000-10,000 pounds are typically suited for full truckload freight.

-What determines full truckload shipping rates?
+What determines full truckload (FTL) shipping rates?

 Full truckload shipping rates are dependent on several variables, including: